avdpunks/DaaS-MasterClass/Solutionguide/W365/01-W365-Provisioning-CPC.md

 ## Option 2

-Sign in to the [Azure portal](https://portal.azure.com) with a license administrator account and browse to the Azure Active Directory.
-As an option you can directly sign in at [Azure AD Portal](https://aad.portal.azure.com)
+Sign in to the [Azure portal](https://portal.azure.com) with a license administrator account and browse to the Microsoft Entra ID.
+As an option you can directly sign in at [Microsoft Entra ID](https://entra.microsoft.com/).

 💡To manage licenses, the account must be a **License Administrator**, **User Administrator**, or **Global Administrator**.